Superior Accuracy and Efficiency

 - 2 fps fast capture rate for the iXM-RS150F

-- Seven RS lenses calibrated to infinity focus by Phase One
+- Eight RS lenses calibrated to infinity focus by Phase One and one RSM motorized lens with adjustable focus range from 10 m to infinity

 - USB-C and 10G Ethernet for versatility of connectivity